Andy Stevens (water polo)

-Andrew (Andy) Michael Stevens (born December 4, 1987) is an American water polo goalkeeper.
-While playing at Loyola Marymount University, Los Angeles, he was a 4-Time All-American.
+Andrew Michael Stevens (born December 4, 1987) is an American water polo goalkeeper.
+While playing at Loyola Marymount University, Los Angeles, he was a four-time All-American.
 Previously he played for the United States Men's National Team, and most recently competed for Team USA at the 2013 FINA World Championships.

 Career

 High school

 Stevens played water polo at Villa Park High School in Orange County from 2002 to 2005.
 In 2004 and 2005, he was named to the California-Hawaii All-America first team and in 2005 was also OC Registers All-Orange County Team Goalkeeper.

 College

 Stevens then went to Loyola Marymount University, where he redshirted the 2006 season.

 In 2007, he started 28 games as goalkeeper and had a 7.8 goals against average he finished the season as Honorable Mention All-American, the Western Water Polo Association (WWPA) Newcomer of the Year including All-WWPA Honorable Mention, WWPA All-Tournament second-team and LMU Athletics' Male Newcomer of the Year.

 The following year in 2008, he started 31 games, had a 7.15 goals against average, and was named to was named third-team All-American, first-team All-NCAA Tournament, the WWPA Player of the Year, first-team All-WWPA, MVP of the WWPA Tournament, first-team WWPA All-Tournament as well as LMU Male Athlete of the Year.

 Stevens started 28 games in 2009.
 He had 321 saves and a 6.15 goals against average.
 Following the season, he was named Western Water Polo Association (WWPA) Player of the Year (Making him the first player in his programs history to earn back-to-back Player of The Year Honors), Third-Team All-American, First-Team WWPA All-Conference, WWPA Tournament MVP, First-Team WWPA All-Tournament, First-Team NCAA All-Tournament, LMU Male Co-Athlete of the Year.

 In 2010, in his last and final collegiate season he started 29 games, made 305 saves, and had a 6.41 goals against average.
 His performance helped LMU reach the NCAA Championships for the fourth year in a row.
 In his last year he finished the season as second-team All-American, first-team All-WWPA, WWPA Tournament MVP, first-team WWPA All-Tournament, and for the third year in a row he was the only goalkeeper to be named first-team NCAA All-Tournament.

 He finished his college career with 1,232 total saves, setting a school record.